crossoverJie/gscript-homepage/README.md

 # GScript-homepage
-This this [GScript](https://github.com/crossoverjie/gscript) homepage code.
+This is [GScript](https://github.com/crossoverjie/gscript) homepage source code.

+The backend api is implemented by [GScript](https://github.com/crossoverjie/gscript).